 - Building pads

 Are there any other features you’ve added to previous models or would like to add to future models?
+Let me know and I’ll add some examples.
 Basically, anything you can draw in a series of cross sections – so long as it doesn’t cross over on itself (sorry, no caverns!) – can be added to your terrain.
 In our HEC-RAS course, I let participants choose what I should put into the terrain in the demonstration model.
 One time I was asked if I could make levees in the shape of a client’s logo.
 Luckily it was a fairly simple shape, so we embedded a 10-kilometre diameter logo into the Bonneville Salt Flats and ran a flood over it.
+The possibilities are endless!

 In our courses, I let everyone choose their own location for workshop exercises.
 We try to use real projects where possible, but if there is time, we also go online and find free DEM data anywhere on the planet and try to out-engineer each other.
 We’ve done some pretty interesting (and very much hare-brained) projects in class – for example:

 - Slice New Zealand’s North Island in two and generate tidal power with the out-of-phase tides across the canal – follow along with this exercise here.